Customer Logins

 The S&P Global Mobility AutoIntelligence service provides daily analysis of global automotive news and events.
 We deliver timely context and impactful analysis for navigating the fast-moving industry.
 Behind the Headlines offers a bi-weekly dive into recent top stories.

-- The perception of an existential threat from mainland Chinese automakers and technology companies;
+- Perceived threats from mainland Chinese automakers and technology companies;

-- Positions on environmental policy, particularly as relates to vehicle emissions, infrastructure spending and safety regulations;
+- Environmental policy, particularly as it relates to vehicle emissions, infrastructure spending and safety regulations; and

-- Trade policy as it relates to both USMCA and potential for national security tariffs
+- Trade policy as it relates to both the US-Mexico-Canada Agreement (USMCA) and potential national security tariffs.

 - Make America Safe Again